TiddlyWiki/TiddlyWiki5/readme.md

 #### var wikiTextProcessor = new WikiTextProcessor(options)

 Creates a new instance of the wiki text processor with the specified options.
-The options are a hashmap of optional members as follows:
+The options are a hashmap of optional members and are planned as follows:

 * **enableRules:** An array of names of wiki text rules to enable.
 If not specified, all rules are available
 * **extraRules:** An array of additional rule handlers to add